Kon2k/apps/README.md

-# apps
+# About
-Repository for the apps project
+Repository used for the apps project in product quality for soip.

+## Big Query
+Contains the scripts that were used for the data ingestion and feed for reporting.

+Also includes routines such as procedures and UDFs.